 We provide comprehensive care for diagnosing and treating ear tumors.

 A vestibular schwannoma (commonly known as an acoustic neuroma) is a benign tumor (noncancerous growth) that develops on the nerve that connects the ear to the brain.
 The tumor usually grows slowly.
 As it grows, it presses against the hearing and balance nerves.
 The tumor can also eventually cause numbness or paralysis of the face.
 If it grows large enough, it can press against the brain, becoming life-threatening.

 Acoustic neuroma can be difficult to diagnose, because the symptoms – hearing loss, tinnitus (ear noise) and imbalance – usually develop slowly and are often ignored by the patient.
 Ear exams, hearing tests and scans can show if you have it.

-The audiology department at The Ohio State University Wexner Medical Center has its own dedicated testing staff to perform the most advanced testing.
+The audiology department at The Ohio State University Wexner Medical Center has a dedicated staff to perform the most advanced testing.
 That helps ensure you are properly diagnosed so that your treatment can be as effective as possible and that you can get faster results.

 Tumor size, hearing ability, age and overall health are all important in determining the best treatment when an acoustic neuroma is diagnosed.
 If the tumor is small, you may only need to have it checked regularly.
 If you do need treatment, surgery and radiation are options.